 This case report describes an example of someone who has integrated Reiki training and treatment into his multi-disciplinary, hospital-based HIV treatment plan.
 This patient’s ability to successfully address his psychiatric/substance abuse problems has enabled him to successfully utilize HAART and develop a social and financial support system.

 Many factors other than Reiki contribute to this patient’s treatment success (e.g. psychotherapy, substance abuse treatment, HAART, social work services).
 It is not possible to describe any direct medical benefits Reiki has provided this patient as he also uses a sophisticated combination of HAART and other prophylactic medications.
 However, both the patient’s physician and former psychotherapist have repeatedly described the patient¹s belief that Reiki self-treatment is the single greatest factor contributing to his successful behavior change.

 Although the CD4 count and viral load improved, the viral load remains detectable.
 Nonetheless, the patient is thriving according to quality of life and productivity assessments.
 This case demonstrates the potential value of integrating Reiki into conventional medical practice and points to the need for further discussion and research.

 Robert Schmehr, CSW was the Director of Complementary Therapy at the HIV Center of St. Luke’s Roosevelt Hospital in New York City.
-Mr. Schmehr is also a psychotherapist in private practice and a Reiki Level II practitioner.
+Mr. Schmehr is also a psychotherapist in private practice and a Second Degree Reiki practitioner.